 How do you choose?

-The easiest way to select a cable is to pick the one with the range and performance you need.
-But what do you need?
+The easiest way to select a cable is to pick one with the range and performance you need.

 What does ‘Cat’ mean?

-|Category||Shielding||Max Transmission Speed (at 100 meters)||Max Bandwidth|
+|Category||Shielding||Max Transmission Speeds||Max Bandwidth|

-|Cat 3||Unshielded||10 Mbps||16 MHz|
+|Cat 3||Unshielded||10Mbps||16 MHz|

-|Cat 5||Unshielded||10/100 Mbps||100 MHz|
+|Cat 5||Unshielded||10-100Mbps||100 MHz|

 Cat 3 and Cat 5

-Cat 6 cables support much higher bandwidths than Cat 5 and Cat 5e cables.
+Cat 6 cables support higher bandwidths than Cat 5 and Cat 5e cables.
 They’re tightly wound and usually outfitted with foil or braided shielding.
-This shielding protects the twisted pairs of wires inside the Ethernet cable, helping to prevent crosstalk and noise interference.
-Cat 6 cables can technically support speeds up to 10 Gbps, but can only do so for up to 55 meters.
+Said shielding protects the twisted pairs of wires inside the Ethernet cable, which helps prevent crosstalk and noise interference.
+Cat 6 cables technically support speeds up to 10Gbps for up to 55 meters.
 That speed comes with a price, however, as Cat 6 cables are more expensive than Cat 5 and Cat 5e variants.

-Cat 7 cables utilize the newest widely available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
-They’re proportionally more expensive than other Ethernet cables, though their performance reflects their premium price tag.
-Cat 7 cables are capable of reaching up to 100 Gbps at a range of 15 meters, making them an excellent choice for connecting modems or routers directly to your devices.
-Cat 7 cables are always shielded, and use a modified GigaGate45 connector, which is backward compatible with regular Ethernet ports.
+Cat 7 cables support higher bandwidths and significantly faster transmission speeds than Cat 6 cables by utilizing the newest widely available Ethernet technology.
+Cat 7 cables reach up to 100Gbps at a range of 15 meters making it one of the most capable categories of Ethernet cables.
+Cat 7 cables are always shielded and use a modified GigaGate45 connector, which is backward compatible with RJ45 Ethernet ports.

-Cat: Stands for “category.”
+Cat: Short for “category.”

-STP: Shielded Twisted Pairs.
-Cables with STP or SSTP designations are protected with braided shielding, which is usually made of copper or another conductive polymer.
-Shielding reduces noise and improves connection quality.
+STP or SSTP (Shielded Twisted Pairs): Braided shielding protects these cables.
+Usually made of copper or another conductive polymer, shielding reduces noise and improves connection quality.

-- The best Ethernet cables for 2019
+- The best Ethernet cables for 2020